quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Server Packet Handling {#server-pkt-handling}

-If a server receives a packet that indicates an unsupported version but is large enough to initiate a new connection for any one supported version, the server SHOULD send a Version Negotiation packet as described in {{send-vn}}.
+If a server receives a packet that indicates an unsupported version but is large enough to initiate a new connection for any supported version, the server SHOULD send a Version Negotiation packet as described in {{send-vn}}.
 A server MAY limit the number of packets to which it responds with a Version Negotiation packet.
 Servers MUST drop smaller packets that specify unsupported versions.